50 Baseball Snacks: Ideas for Before, During, and After a Game

 Baseball Snacks: Ideas for Before the Game

-Pre-game “mini-meal” snacks should be high in carbohydrates, contain a moderate amount of protein, and be low in saturated fat.
+Pre-game “mini-meal” snacks should be high in carbohydrates and contain a moderate amount of protein.

 Healthy snack ideas for athletes to enjoy several hours before the start of the baseball game include:

-4. Bagel with nut butter and sliced banana
+- Bagel with almond butter and sliced banana

 Pre-Game Baseball Snack ideas: Less than 2 Hours Before the Game